dmbarbour/glas/docs/GlasZero.md

         export [ Program ]

-The g0 language assumes imported modules have compiled values of form `(qux:prog:Program, baz:macro:Program, ...)`.
-The default output from a g0 module is the dictionary visible at the bottom of the file, e.g. `(bar-baz:(...), word1:prog:(do:Program, ...), word2:macro:Program, word3:data:Value, qux:(...), other symbols from foo)`.
+The g0 language assumes opened and imported modules compile into dictionary values of form `(word1:prog:(do:GlasProgram, ...), word2:macro:GlasProgram, word3:data:Value, ...)`.
+A g0 module produces a similar dictionary value by default.
+All definitions are already linked into the GlasProgram, with no latent reference to the g0 namespace.
+This design relies on structure sharing of common subtrees to compress the representation.

 If 'open' appears, it must be the first entry, inheriting an initial dictionary.
-If unspecified, the g0 module starts with an empty dictionary.
-Within the module, words may only be explicitly defined once, and a word that is explicitly defined cannot be used before its definition.
+If unspecified, a g0 module starts with an empty dictionary.
+Each word may only be explicitly defined once, and a word may not be used until after its final definition within the module.
 If 'export' appears, it must be the final entry, describing a function to rewrite or replace the final dictionary.

-In case of error, a g0 compiler should attempt to report other errors where feasible before failing compilation.
+In case of obvious error, a g0 compiler should attempt to report other errors where feasible then fail compilation.
 Assertions can help programmers detect errors that the g0 compiler won't normally catch.

 ## Words